 Podcasts originally started when some bloggers began to upload audio recordings to their blogs as an alternative to words and pictures.
 Today, podcasts are basically referring to an audio radio-like show with music and/or spoken words.
 The number of podcasts and podcast listeners is growing steadily.
 More than 51% of Americans 12+ have listened to a podcast, with 32% having listened in the past month, and 22% in the past week (The Podcast Consumer 2019).

-‘Podcast’ is a word derived from the combination of “iPod” and “broadcast.”
-The iPod, a small device that we can carry anywhere and play audio we want anytime, revolutionized the way we enjoy music and other audio content.
+‘Podcast’ is a word derived from the combination of “iPod” and “broadcast”.
+The iPod revolutionized the way we enjoy music and other audio content, so it had an influence over this media form as well.
 Now, we can enjoy our favorite music, lectures, and talks on any portable device such as our phones and even watches.

 The advancement of technology also enabled virtually anyone to publish their audio content for cheap, and the audience has an almost infinite variety of content to choose from.
-Before, only a chosen few were able “broadcast” things on a TV show or radio show for the interest of the general audience, but podcasts are often targeted towards a specific, narrow audience (narrowcasting).
+Before, only a chosen few were able “broadcast” things on a TV show or radio show for the interest of the general audience.
+However, podcasts are often targeted towards a specific, narrow audience (narrowcasting).

 In short, Pod+Cast means that anyone can broadcast and that anyone can listen to it on any audio device.

 People who publish their podcast shows are called podcasters.
 They first come up with a concept for the show.
 It is much like a radio show.
-It can be a certain style of music, comedy, you ranting about your life or real crime reports.
-They record their contents, edit it using software for the best sound quality, and then publish it on some kind of hosting services (where the podcast resides) such as Spreaker, Libsyn, PodBean or their own website.
-Then, they can list their podcast to different platforms such as iTunes or Google Podcasts, to make it is easier for people to find their shows.
+It can be a certain style of music, comedy, you ranting about your life or real crime reports. content creators record their contents, edit it using software for the best sound quality, and then publish it on some kind of hosting services (where the podcast resides) such as Spreaker, Libsyn, PodBean or their own website.
+Then, they can publish their podcast to different platforms such as iTunes to allow people to find their shows.

-People use podcasting for different purposes.
-Some use it as a simple way to keep a personal audio journal or to connect and share with people of similar hobbies and values.
-Many businesses use it for advertising their service, to win the trust of current and potential customers, and to give back to the community.
+Everyone uses podcasting for different purposes.
+Some use it as a simple way to connect and share with people of similar hobbies and values.
+Many businesses use it for advertising, to communicate with current and potential customers, and to give back to the community.